 Rogue Squads: Another amazing element that make campusNYC so great is our invention the Rogue Squads!
 Small groups of students going with a counselor to wherever they want in NYC!
 Awesome!

 Click HERE to see more about Rogue Squads and definitely watch the video!

 More fun in the City!

-Past summers culinary arts summer camp has featured the following:
+Past cooking school and culinary arts summer camp has featured the following: